Welcome to our patch

-In time we had fewer resident children and a habitable living space, so we turned out attention to helping the garden to be more interesting and to resurrect the outbuildings.
-There seemed little point in repairing the buildings if they had no function so we decided initially to rescue The Applestore Cottage, then later The Coach House and finally The Barn so we could share our home with guests.
+In time we had fewer resident children and a habitable living space, so we turned our attention to helping the garden to be more interesting and to resurrect the outbuildings.
+There seemed little point in repairing the buildings if they had no function so we decided initially to rescue The Applestore, then later The Coach House and finally The Barn so we could share our home with guests.

 We used a local building firm with a very traditional approach and some excellent craftsmen.
 Hand cutting pegged beams or restoring a crooked Yorkshire slide window was a joy to them as well as to us.
 The tons of lead on the roofs were lovingly shaped and the stonework replaced, renovated or sensitively crafted to create harmonious living spaces.

 We had spent many holidays in self-catering cottages and wanted to deliver to our guests the level of detail and comfort we expected but didn’t often find.
 We wanted finishes that were as good as or even better than in our own home.
 We hope to describe the cottages and show on our website how they really are, offer orientation information to browse before you come and give a personal welcome to fine tune your holiday when you arrive.
 We have both been busy in caring professions and aim to support you during your visit.
 We also want to ensure that you are well looked after even if we are perhaps on holiday or simply not home, so we have teamed up with Chantelle Dawson, a Canadian who has been immersed in Yorkshire culture for almost 12 years, due to marrying a man from the surrounding area.
 Chantelle’s property management style is very personable and she has a great eye for detail.
 She prides herself on excellent customer service and communication, and she will help ensure that you have absolutely everything you need for a wonderful getaway.

 Middleton Hall, our home